 It’s very similar to the way that a foam roller works, although it has the potential to be a little more precise, thanks to the smaller size of the head, and the fact that it is a handheld device.

-While you can always use your hand to massage your own muscles back to a relaxed state, a massage gun can often help provide better results and in much better time.
+While you can always use your hand to massage your own muscles back to a relaxed state, a massage gun can often help provide better results and in much less time.

 Massage guns are simply an automated massage tool that can provide pressure wherever you direct the vibrating head.

 Some have converted power tools such as skill saws into a "massage gun."
-I was, and still am a bit leary of that, but I do have some friends who love it.
+I was, and still am a bit hesitant to try that, but I do have some friends who love it.

 Personally, I would rather purchase a massage gun that was built for that purpose.

 Many massage guns even have different settings and speeds.
 This allows you to customize your massage routine and can help you compensate for various particularly painful areas.

 With a foam roller, you have to leave super painful areas alone or work on their sides since it’s difficult to adjust the pressure you use on the muscle groups.